 Fixed position Geo sensors read the bubble diameter just above the air ring.
 The system uses a special algorithm to automatically set the distance between the geo sensors and the bubble to achieve the target width.
 A second set of fixed position sensors above the frost line read bubble diameter and calculate the layflat.
 The controller retunes the geo sensors to bubble distance on the fly to ensure the target is maintained as thickness and materials change.
 The BUR range for this system is 0.98 – 1.50.

 This highly visible xenon lamp flashes based on a configurable set of parameters.
-The parameters allow management to be alerted whenever the operator operates the system in a manner outside standard operating procedures (for instance, running the system in manual layflat control when the SOP requires running in automatic layflat control) or when there is an internal or external fault.
+The parameters allow management to be alerted whenever the operator uses the system in a manner outside standard operating procedures (for instance, running the system in manual layflat control when the SOP requires running in automatic layflat control) or when there is an internal or external fault.
 This is particularly useful in the case of a bubble break.
 The beacon relay can also be wired to trigger an audible alarm.

 Air flow related issues make up more than half of the service calls that DRJ takes.
 Restrictions in airflow can be related to a clog, a collapsed hose, dirty air filter or a leak in the ducting.
 These sort of issues cause bubble instability, and are often overlooked by maintenance personnel.
-The 3G IBC system will now detect and point users to the specific airflow path that is impeded.
+The 3G IBC system will now detect and point users to the specific airflow path that is blocked.

 Another maintenance issue that is often overlooked is the periodic calibration of the bladder valve.
 The system will now calibrate the valve as required without the operator having to make any special steps.
 This eliminates the need for maintenance to manually adjust the system when there are subtle or significant changes to the die or air flow path.

-The IBC system has installation requirements that are often overlooked by a less-experienced commissioning engineer.
-For instance, getting the layflat sensors in the proper position to handle all possible bubble sizes, or setting up the bubble break detector distance, or establishing the final blower ratio.
+The IBC system has installation requirements that are often overlooked by a less-experienced engineer.
+For instance, installing the layflat sensors in the proper position to handle all possible bubble sizes, or setting up the bubble break detector distance, or establishing the final blower ratio.
 We’ve added new features that assist or automate the process with guidance details, so less time is spent getting these features properly commissioned.

 Whenever we produce a new system, we do everything possible to protect our existing customers’ investment.
 The 3rd generation ISIBC1 is no exception.
 We’ve made the 3rd generation software so it can run on previously installed 32 bit systems.
 This means that adding automatic valve calibration only requires replacing the touch screen and installing electronic Magnehelics.
 Please note that 8 bit systems cannot be upgraded unless the 8 bit controller is replaced with our 32 bit controller.

 There is nothing more involved for the customer than to configure and validate data integration.
 Regardless of the integration level, the IS-IBC1 system can support it.
 Standard interface protocols are Modbus TCP over Ethernet, and Modbus RTU over RS232, and a wide variety of industry standard protocols enabled through an optional protocol converters.
-Each system come standard with an Ethernet switch for integration and remote support.
+Each system comes standard with an Ethernet switch for integration and remote support.

 This feature allows the IS-IBC1 to be fully integrated into any OEM extrusion line control system.

-A host of factors cause varying degrees of stretch and shrink which effect the width as it is wound: utilizing ALC is the next step in providing customers with ultra-precise layflat tolerances by simplifying width management operations via automation and improving user safety.
+A host of factors cause varying degrees of stretch and shrink which effect the width as it is wound.
+Utilizing ALC is the next step in providing customers with ultra-precise layflat tolerances by simplifying width management operations via automation and improving user safety.
 For production where job orders change often, ALC speeds up job change time and improves long term accuracy.

 Final film width after the primary nip of a blown film line is dynamic; as the film makes its way down the line, various factors effect the actual film width as it is wound on the core.
 Film shrinkage and stretch occur at changing rates due to the following factors: